Guides

 In the following years, many scientists followed his research and eventually came up with solar panels.

 Solar panels convert the energy from the sun into electricity through a process called the photovoltaic effect.
+Solar panels work best during the day when the sun’s rays and luminosity are at their highest.

 Essentially, the solar panels have around 12-15 effective hours of operation, before the night comes, rendering them to go into a state that we call “sleep mode.”

+Countries such as China, the United States, and Japan are three of the biggest countries using solar panels today.
 At an astonishing amount of 130 gigawatts, China has the biggest solar energy capacity compared to the rest of the world.

 Other countries have also followed suit in developing solar technologies to take advantage of the energy that our sun gives and are hoping that one day, a method to generate electricity using the sun’s energy for 24/7 could eventually be found.